LahLah classes are open, friendly & challenging if you want them to be!

 I very much look forward to sharing with you the knowledge I have gained from my yoga trainings, personal practice & from India!

 This class will explore the individual postures in more detail, as we will be challenged to hold the poses for longer.
 During this class I invite you to take some time for yourself: to move your body and start to connect to the breath, using the breath to calm the mind and the body, and to help you glow.
+Our focus will be directed to our presence & breath in the pose, and not how deep we can go in the pose.
 We take time to make space in this busy world we live in.
 There is a 5-10 minute relaxation at the end of class.
 This is a great class for anybody new to yoga, but all levels are welcome.

 Flow & Restore Class

-This class begins with flowing, breath-led movement to warm our bodies up, create some freedom and space and will then lead into a more restful, restorative and supported poses.
-We can hold the restorative poses for between 3-5 minutes and in that time we focus on the breath and slowly allowing our bodies to release deep tension in our tissues and just be held by our props.
+This class begins with flowing, breath-led movement to warm our bodies up (similar to the vinyasa description above), create some freedom and space and will then lead into a more restful, restorative and supported poses.
+We can hold the restorative poses for between 3-10 minutes and in that time we focus on the breath and slowly allowing our bodies to release deep tension in our tissues and just be held by our props.
 It is a wonderfully balanced practice of movement, and stillness.

 Yin Yoga is a passive, slow paced style of yoga holding postures for between 3-5 minutes, it targets the deep connective tissues as opposed to the superficial muscles targeted in dynamic yoga.
 Yin is the process of letting go, it helps to increase flexibility and also calm & quieten the mind.
 It is a great practice to counterbalance the heat-building, strengthening aspects of any more dynamic activities, not just yoga, but also running, swimming and many more.
 It is extremely beneficial for injury prevention and joint health.
 All levels welcome.